icytin/GameNight/README.md

 #Game Night

+Small application made to handle game nights.
+Add games with specific score types, participants and randomize the teams.
+After that teams may register their highscores for each game.
+When tha game night is finished a result view is presented.

 This project is based on the beautiful MEAN.
 Se guide below.

 To getting started.
 Step inside your project folder and just follow the steps below: